Near West Side

 In the 1960s Taylor Jousters, Vice Lords, Harrison Gents and later Supreme Gangsters ran this neighborhood.

-In the 1970s Black Gangster Disciples, Conservative Vice Lords, Traveling Vice Lords, Four Corner Hustlers, and Gangster Stones ran these streets
+In the 1970s Black Gangster Disciples, Conservative Vice Lords, Traveling Vice Lords, Four Corner Hustlers, and Gangster Stones ran these streets.

 In the 1980s Black Gangster Disciples, Conservative Vice Lords, Traveling Vice Lords, Four Corner Hustlers, Gangster Stones, and Black Gangsters (New Breeds) ran these streets.

-In the 2010s and later New Breeds are the largest gang as Black Disciples, Four Corner Hustlers and Traveling Vice Lords also are dominating
+In the 2010s and later New Breeds are the largest gang as Black Disciples, Four Corner Hustlers and Traveling Vice Lords also are dominating.

 Here is a list of significant gangs that have walked these streets over time: